 Spending time outdoors is a real treat in my schedule, but work and other conflicts often come in the way of traditional earthing practices.
 With more companies investing in the research of grounding products, we now have access to grounding aids that help us benefit from earthing anywhere we are.

 Almost any product that can help you stay grounded indoors will be worth checking out.
 By using an outlet in your space, something like an earthing mat or sheet can get access to a grounded connection that will allow you to harness the electrons from the earth even when you are only connected by a rod and cable.

 Sleep With an Earthing Sheet

-My personal favorite method of connecting to the ground when at home is to use an earthing sheet.
+My personal favorite method of connecting to the ground when at home is to use an earthing sheet and pillow case.
 This allows me to use an earthing product that will plug into an outlet and give me the benefits of natural charges while I sleep.

 At night, your body is experiencing a system of healing that is able to put an end to many pesky pains and can hunt down free radical particles with the help of newly added electrons.
 It doesn’t take much effort to set up this sheet, but it is well worth it.